fabricebrito/fabricebrito/README.md

   * Member of the Common Workflow Language Technical Team, contributing to the adoption of CWL standards ([https://www.commonwl.org/governance/](https://www.commonwl.org/governance/#cwl-technical-team)) in the Earth Observation domain.

+* ZOO-Project:

+ * Member of the ZOO-Project Project Steering Committee, helping to guide the development of this open-source platform for creating and deploying interoperable web services (https://zoo-project.org/).

 ### Open Source Contributions

 * Maintainer of Calrissian (a Kubernetes CWL runner), supporting scalable, containerized workflow executions on Kubernetes.